A ‘Pathfinder’ All His Life

 After flying the Normandy mission, David led supply planes into the 101st Airborne during the Battle of the Bulge.
 When the war ended, he became a civilian once again but continued flying.
 He flew C-47s and C-54s with Transair, a nonscheduled airline, with a route going from Newark to Miami and then Havana, Cuba.
 He later flew Constellations with American Overseas airlines.
 That airline was bought out by Pam Am.
 Hamilton was low on the seniority rating system, so he quit flying and entered the advertising business.

-When the Korean War began in June 1950, David returned to what was then the United States Air Force, flying B-56s in 50 combat missions.
+When the Korean War began in June 1950, David returned to what was then the United States Air Force, flying B-26s in over 50 combat missions.
 In November 1952, he was named operations officer of air evacuation at Bolling Air Force Base in Washington, D.C.
 He served there until he transferred to the reserves with the Eastern Air Defense Command.
 He retired from the military in 1964.

 In civilian life, David became an executive with Heublein Inc., an alcoholic beverage and food distributor.
 His leadership role there had him moving regularly from coast to coast — California and Oregon on the West Coast and Delaware and Maryland on the East.